neondatabase/website/content/docs/introduction/about-billing.md

 <a href="/docs/introduction/plans" description="Estimate your monthly bill with Neon" icon="cards">Pricing estimation guide</a>

+<a href="/docs/introduction/billing-sample" description="See how to select the right plan for a sample project" icon="cli-cursor">Sample billing scenario</a>

 </DetailIconCards>

 ## Understand how billing works

-Find out how billing works, learn more about Neon's usage metrics, plus a sample project showing how to select the right pricing plan in a sample billing scenario.
+Find out how billing works and learn more about Neon's usage metrics.

 <DetailIconCards>